iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 - node pool is **NOT a K8S feature** its something provided by GKE to better manage the worker nodes.
 - Node pool is group of nodes, that have same configuration.(they are like manged instance group in compute engine)
 - Node pool uses "NodeConfig" specification.
-- Node pool may contain one or many nodepool.
+- Node pool may contain one or many VMs.
 - Each node in the pool has a kubernetes node label **cloud.google.com/gke-nodepool: *node-pool-name**
 - When we create cluster the number and type of nodes that you specify becomes the default node pool. later we can add custom node pool of different sizes and types.
 - **use case** attaching different node pool helps you to manage the cluster  efficiently by scheduling application based on resources.
 This optimizes the resource utilization.
-- we can create upgrade and delete noe pools individually without affecting the cluster using "gcloud container node-pools"
+- we can create upgrade and delete node pools individually without affecting the cluster using "gcloud container node-pools"
-- By default al new node pools run the latest stable version of kubernetes, existing node pool can be manually upgraded or automatically upgraded.
+- By default all new node pools run the latest stable version of kubernetes, existing node pool can be manually upgraded or automatically upgraded.

+>NOTE: node pool are specific for GKE and if you dont have a cluster you cant create a node pool.
+As node pool needs a cluster name while creating.

 ### Choosing a minimum CPU platform